danielealbano/cluster-node-init/README.md

 | USER_{X}_GROUPS                   | Additional user groups (comma separated, no whitespaces!) |
 | USER_{X}_ADD_CREATE_OPTS_OVERRIDE | Override ALL the create options (to specificy different home, comments, etc.) |
 | USER_{X}_SSH_AUTH_KEYS_{Y}        | Pre-authorised ssh keys |

+Legend:
+- {X} is an index starting from 0 and indicates the user index in the configuration
+- {Y} is an index starting from 0 and indicates the ssh auth key index for the related user in the configuration

 ### print-info